 If participants chose the wrong sound in the practice trials (e.g., they chose the falling sound instead of the rising one), the research assistant and experimenter gave feedback to let the participant know they had selected the wrong answer.
 The experimenter and assistant then reviewed the instructions again and then re-played the training video again before asking participants to complete the practice trials once more.
 If participants managed to give at least two correct responses, they were shown a second practice video with a different short sequence of tones and were tested in a similar manner for understanding.
 If participants were unable to give at least two correct responses after 2–3 iterations of a practice video, we ended the experiment early, thanked participants for their time, and compensated them equally to participants who completed the whole task.

-Participants who passed both practice videos continued with the task.
-We would then play the video containing the artificial language (~15 min), and this was followed by the test pairs, which examined word identification and nonadjacent dependency learning (presented in a randomized order).
+Participants who passed both practice videos continued with the main task.
+We would then play the video containing the artificial language (~15 min), following this with the test pairs, which examined word identification and nonadjacent dependency learning (presented in a randomized order).
 Participants were told that this final task was the same as the previous ones, only the video would be much longer and that the sounds came from a new language “Nâmuwâki” that sounds like Yélî Dnye, but is not Yélî Dnye (or any other language they might have heard) because we made it up and the words don’t mean anything.

 Despite all these adaptations, testing was challenging.
 We tried our best to collect data while sitting at a table inside, with the door and windows of the house closed to minimize distractions.
 However, on one day we had to test outside at a table under the eaves of a house; we sat with the participant facing the exterior wall of the house (this affected data collection for approximately eight participants).
 On another occasion, we tested in another village where we set up in someone’s kitchen; because kitchen tables are not typically used on Rossel Island, we sat on the floor with the door and windows closed, yet numerous people were sitting outside the door and testing was interrupted several times, often by children trying to access their mothers who were participating (this affected data collection for approximately five participants).